Qualities, challenges and future of genetic algorithms: a literature review: Genetic Algorithms

-Maintaining diversity over generations is essential to GA performance (\cite{horn1994niched}).
-The mutation operator is essential in maintaining this diversity, as it provides an insurance against the development of uniform populations incapable of further evolution (\cite{holland1992genetic}).
-Once again, a diverse set of mutation operators have been used in the literature (\cite{mirjalili2019genetic}); in particular, uniform mutation that changes the value of a random allele in the chromosome (uniform mutation), or Gaussian mutations.
-To handle changing fitness landscapes in which the optimum changes over time, \cite{grefenstette1992genetic} introduced a partial hyper-mutation operator, which essentially replaces a given percentage of the population with random entries.
+A wide diversity of implementations of mutation mechanisms exist in GAs (\cite{mirjalili2019genetic}), but not as much as in nature.
+These mutations operators vary with the problem being tackled.
+To handle dynamic fitness landscapes in which the optima change over time, \cite{grefenstette1992genetic} introduced a \textit{partial hyper-mutation} operator, which essentially replaces a given percentage of the population with random entries.
 This allows the GA to maintain a continuous level of exploration of the search space.

-Now that we presented an overview of the definition and functioning of the genetic algorithm, from initial sampling to terminal conditions, and its operators, let us now move to enumerating the merits and drawbacks of this approach.
-First, the combination of implicit parallelism and evolutionary operators allow the GAs to be very efficient in handling large and rugged search spaces.
+Natural systems are rich with other instances of mutations. \cite{lindgren1992evolutionary} introduced a \textit{duplication} mutation that extends the genotype length.
+Genes may be \textit{shuffled} or \textit{inverted}.
+Some sections may be subject to \textit{deletion}.
+Some genes may be subject to \textit{translocation}, and be interchanged with in another locus by \textit{substitution}.